vladkens/ecloop/readme.md

 Here are the steps I followed to run `ecloop` on Windows:

-1. Open PowerShell.
+1. Open PowerShell
-2. Run `wsl --install`.
+2. Run `wsl --install`
 3. Restart Windows.
-4. Run `wsl --install Ubuntu` (this may not be necessary, as Ubuntu should be installed by default; this command hung when I tried it, so I continued in a new tab).
+4. Run `wsl --install Ubuntu` (this command hung when I tried it, so I continued in a new tab)
-5. Run `wsl -d Ubuntu`.
+5. Run `wsl -d Ubuntu`
-6. Run `apt update && apt install build-essential git`.
+6. Run: `sudo apt update && sudo apt install -y build-essential git clang`
-7. Run `git clone https://github.com/vladkens/ecloop.git && cd ecloop`.
+7. Run `cd ~ && git clone https://github.com/vladkens/ecloop.git && cd ecloop`
-8. Run `make build`.
+8. Run `make build`

 If no errors appear, `ecloop` has been compiled successfully and is ready to use.
 For example, you can run a benchmark with: `./ecloop bench`.